Ski flying: Women in ski flying

-On 17 April 2021, the FIS held a vote on a proposal to allow women on flying hills in time for the 2022 Raw Air tournament in Vikersund.
+Several years after women were first allowed to participate in the World Cup for the 2011–12 season, former World Cup champions Sarah Hendrickson, Sara Takanashi, and Maren Lundby all expressed a desire to try ski flying.
+In 2021, the FIS held a vote on a proposal to allow women on flying hills in time for the 2022 Raw Air tournament in Vikersund.
 The proposal was turned down by a vote of 9–7 against.
 Included amongst the nations who voted against were Austria, Germany and Poland; Norway were strongly in support.
-Jessica Jerome, Lundby and Hendrickson were disappointed with the decision, whilst Bertil Pålsrud (a member of the FIS equipment committee) said he was confident of Vikersund staging a ski flying event for women in 2023.
+Jessica Jerome, Lundby and Hendrickson were disappointed with the decision, while Bertil Pålsrud (a member of the FIS equipment committee) said he was confident of Vikersund staging a ski flying event for women in 2023.
 In the meantime, it was announced that women would compete for the first time on the world's largest ski jumping hill in Willingen during the 2021–22 World Cup season.
-Due to its size, Willingen has been described as essentially a "small flying hill", which could serve as preparation for potential ski flying events for women.
+Due to its size, Willingen has been described as essentially a "small flying hill", which would serve as preparation for women's ski flying events.

-A year later, on 13 April 2022, the FIS Sub-Committee voted unanimously in favour of women participating in ski flying.
-Their proposal is to stage a competition in Vikersund for the top 15 female ski jumpers, possibly as part of the 2023 Raw Air tournament.
+A year later, the FIS Sub-Committee voted unanimously in favour of women participating in ski flying.
+Their proposal was to stage a competition in Vikersund for the top 15 female ski jumpers, as part of the 2023 Raw Air tournament.
 Responding to this news, Lindsey Van said, "It is a huge step forward in the progression of the sport – there have only been seven women to go ski flying in the history of the sport, so it's a big deal.
 Ski flying is the pinnacle of the sport."
+Ema Klinec went on to win the first ever women's ski flying competition in Vikersund, during which the women's world record was broken four times – Klinec achieving this twice, with jumps of 203 m and 226 m.

+In March 2025, Nika Prevc and Domen Prevc became the first siblings to hold the women's and men's world records simultaneously.
+Nika landed a jump of 236 m in Vikersund, followed by Domen landing 254.5 m in Planica a month later.

+The 2025–26 World Cup season will see women jumping in Planica for the first time.